 Most people thought the 1980 Republican National Convention would be a bit of a snoozer.
-Presumptive presidential nominee Ronald Reagan had nearly pulled off the improbable feat of snatching the 1976 nomination from the incumbent, Gerald Ford, four years earlier, and he had ripped through the competition throughout the primaries this time around.
-How did the convention end up becoming one of the most interesting places in the space-time continuum, then?
-There was still one bit of lingering suspense when the GOP headed to Detroit for the convention: who would be Reagan's running mate?
+Hollywood actor-turned-presumptive presidential nominee Ronald Reagan had nearly pulled off the improbable feat of snatching the 1976 nomination from the incumbent, Gerald Ford, four years earlier.
+And he had ripped through the competition throughout the primaries this time around.
+So how did the convention end up becoming one of the most interesting places in the 1980 space-time continuum?
+There was still one bit of lingering suspense when the GOP headed to Detroit in July for the convention: Who would be Reagan's running mate?

 Reagan's camp had an offbeat choice to fill out the ticket: former President Ford.